Free Banach $f$-algebras: The Free Banach -algebra f-algebra Generated by a Banach Space

-\section{The free Banach \texorpdfstring{$f$-algebra}{f-algebra} generated by a Banach space}
+\chapter{The Free Banach \texorpdfstring{$f$-algebra}{f-algebra} Generated by a Banach Space}

-Given a Banach space $E$, the free Banach lattice generated by $E$ is a Banach lattice $\FBL E$ together with a linear isometric embedding $\phi _E\colon E\to \FBL E$ such that for every bounded linear operator $T\colon E\to X$ into a Banach lattice $X$, there exists a unique lattice homomorphism $\hat{T}\colon \FBL E\to X$ such that $\hat{T}\circ \phi _E=T$ and $\|\hat{T}\|=\|T\|$.
-This object was first introduced in the case $E=\el 1 (S)$ by B.\ de Pagter and A.\ Wickstead \cite{de_pagter_wickstead2015} and for general Banach spaces $E$ by A.\ Avilés, J.\ Rodríguez and P.\ Tradacete \cite{aviles_rodriguez_tradacete2018}.
-Free Banach lattices have been used to settle open questions and have proven to be key to a proper understanding of Banach lattices (see \cite{oikhberg_etal2022}).

-The notion of a free Banach lattice algebra has also been considered before \cite{wickstead2017_open, de_jeu2021}.
+The notion of a free Banach lattice algebra has been considered before \cite{wickstead2017_open, de_jeu2021}.
 Through abstract arguments from universal algebras, it is possible to show that such an object exists.
-Yet no explicit construction is known.
-In fact, it is not clear at all whether such an explicit description is even possible.
+Yet no explicit construction is known, and it is not clear at all whether such an explicit description is even possible.

-The goal of this section is to study free objects in the much better behaved category of Banach \falg s and to get as close as we can to an explicit description of these spaces.
-We shall see that, even though a large theory of free Banach lattices is known, free Banach \falg s are still challenging to understand.
+The goal of this chapter is to study free objects in the much better behaved category of Banach \falg s and to get as close as we can to an explicit description of these spaces.
+We shall see that, even though a large theory of free Banach lattices is known (see \cref{sec:background_FBL} and the references therein), free Banach \falg s are still challenging to understand.
 New ideas are required, since the introduction of a product invalidates arguments that rely on positive homogeneity.
 In fact, a first subtlety due to the lack of positive homogeneity is already present in the definition of free Banach \falg.

 \begin{defn} Let $E$ be a Banach space.
 The \emph{free Banach \falg\ generated by $E$} is a Banach \falg\ $\FBFA E$ together with a linear isometric embedding $\eta _E \colon E\to \FBFA E$ such that, for every Banach \falg\ $A$ and every contractive operator $T\colon E\to A$, there exists a unique lattice-algebra homomorphism $\hat{T}\colon \FBFA E\to A$ satisfying $\hat{T}\circ \eta _E=T$ and $\|\hat{T}\|=\|T\|$. \end{defn}